Adatorm/snake_c/readme.md

 -install mingw c compiler. -> http://www.mingw.org/

--download 3.0.c and makefile files and put them in a folder.
+-download "3.0.c" and "makefile" files and put them in a folder.

 -open the folder and in folder press shift key on keyboard, while pressing,
 	click mouse right click and select open command window here.